Downtown Salt Lake's Twilight Concert Series

 People come to join in the fun and enjoy each other’s company, whether they are dancing in the front row, relaxing on the lawn in the back, or taking it up a notch with the VIP Lounge, which is available to the public for the first time in 2016.
 But no matter where you stand, the music can be heard and enjoyed — after all, that is the reason the series is around in the first place.

-The stellar roster of the 2016 Twilight Concert Series included main acts such as Chet Faker, Big Grams, Diplo, Jenny Lewis, Pusha T and Digable Planets, Grimes, and Fitz and the Tantrums.
+Recent main acts include Kurt Vile, Andrew Bird, Chet Faker, Big Grams, Diplo, Jenny Lewis, Pusha T and Digable Planets, Grimes, and Fitz and the Tantrums.
 The series once again provided a setting to truly fall in love with summer in Salt Lake City.

 Story by Austen Diamond